 Consider Belmond El Encanto, with terraced gardens and sweeping views of the Pacific.
 Perched in the hills above town, it feels like a private enclave that doesn’t draw attention or flash—just pure relaxation and sigh-worthy settings.
-Pull on a fluffy robe from the cupboard of your classic bungalow after a dip in the pool or get a treatment at the on-site spa.
+Pull on a fluffy robe from the closet of your classic bungalow to dip into the pool, or get a treatment at the onsite spa.

-At the Four Seasons Resort The Biltmore, it’s ultimate five-star service a seashell throw from the ocean.
-This luxury hotel feels the most like a see-and-be-seen destination—albeit in one where arriving for brunch in a chauffeured Bentley seems oh so normal.
+At the Four Seasons Resort The Biltmore, expect ultimate five-star service a seashell toss from the ocean.
+This luxury lodging feels the most like a see-and-be-seen destination in the region, albeit in one where arriving for brunch in a chauffeured Bentley seems oh so normal.
 The waterfront property has on-site tennis courts and provides access to nearby golf courses.
 Guests can also use the Coral Casino Beach and Cabana Club, across the street at secluded Butterfly Beach.

 Abundant sunshine, a moderate climate and a healthy amount of rain make this part of the Central Coast ripe for a year-round cornucopia of fresh produce, much of it grown organically.
 The locavore and slow food movements are big here, and chefs source food mostly within a 100-mile radius.
 The area hosts farmers' markets every day of the week except Mondays, and while they are all worth a visit, the signature event is that one on Tuesday afternoons, when downtown’s State Street morphs into the ultimate place to be, with food, music and beautiful people.
 White-jacketed chefs snap up thick bunches of fresh herbs to use that night on just-caught local sea bass or black cod.
 Kids say “thank you” to farmers offering samples of juicy peaches and guitar-strumming folk singers gather clusters of listeners.
 Really—does it get any more ‘California’ than this?